WorkingSolutions is a remote customer service contractor that connects independent customer service representatives with clients

 Read the contract

 If you are paid by the minute, be sure to note whether that is by the “productive” or “engaged” minute.
 If it is, it means that you’re only paid while you are actively engaged in answering a customer query.
-You are not paid to wait for calls — even though you are required to wait for calls, if you’re scheduled to work.
+You are not paid to wait for calls — even though you are required to wait for calls when you’re scheduled to work.

 Training